johnkerl/miller/docs/src/reference-dsl-builtin-functions.md

 ### flatten
 <pre class="pre-non-highlight-non-pair">
 flatten  (class=collections #args=2,3) Flattens multi-level maps to single-level ones.
 Useful for nested JSON-like structures for non-JSON file formats like CSV.
+With two arguments, the first argument is a map (maybe $*) and the second argument is the flatten separator.
+With three arguments, the first argument is prefix, the second is the flatten separator, and the third argument is a map, and flatten($*, ".") is the same as flatten("", ".", $*).
+See "Flatten/unflatten: converting between JSON and tabular formats" at https://miller.readthedocs.io for more information.
 Examples:
+flatten({"a":[1,2],"b":3}, ".") is {"a.1": 1, "a.2": 2, "b": 3}.
 flatten("a", ".", {"b": { "c": 4 }}) is {"a.b.c" : 4}.
 flatten("", ".", {"a": { "b": 3 }}) is {"a.b" : 3}.
-Two-argument version: flatten($*, ".") is the same as flatten("", ".", $*).
 </pre>